Free Printable: Low Carb & Keto Food ListGet It Now

 If desired, spread sugar-free frosting on top of the keto brownies before slicing into squares.

 Did You Like It?

 Leave a rating to help other readers (this also helps me continue to provide free recipes on my site), or get the recipe sent to your inbox.

 Serving size: 1 brownie (1/16 of entire recipe)

-Nutrition info does not include optional walnuts.
+- Nutrition info does not include optional frosting and vanilla.